 The public is free to share and adapt the contents of this website and Budburst data under the following terms:

-- You give appropriate credit to Budburst, include a link to the license (below), and indicate if any changes were made.
+You give appropriate credit to Budburst, include a link to the Creative Commons license (below), and indicate if any changes were made.

 Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA 4.0

-If you use data submitted by Budburst observers for analysis, reports, or presentations, please recognize the efforts of our dedicated volunteers by appropriately citing Budburst.
+Budburst data has been submitted by ~10,000 Budburst observers.
+Please recognize the efforts of our dedicated volunteers by appropriately citing Budburst.
 For example:

-Budburst.
-2017.
-Budburst: An online database of plant phenological observations.
-Budburst, a project of the Chicago Botanic Garden.
+Budburst. [year].
+Budburst: An online database of plant observations, a citizen-science project of the Chicago Botanic Garden.
 Glencoe, Illinois.
-Available: http://www.budburst.org; Accessed: March 29, 2017.
+Available: http://www.budburst.org; Accessed: [complete date].

 Budburst maps, tables and other visualizations may be reproduced in publications without further permission, provided that the figure is attributed as follows: